Port Washington Branch

 Photo/Archive: Art Huneke

-WIN Tower burned shortly after the fire
+WIN Tower shortly after the fire

 Photo: Winfield S. Boerckel Archive: Dave Morrison